 London Security plc is associated through common control.
-50% of the share capital of Sweepax Pumps Limited is owned by Andrews Sykes Group plc; Sweepax Pumps Limited is not consolidated on the grounds of materiality.
+50% of the share capital of Sweepax Pumps Limited is owned by Andrews Sykes Group plc; Sweepax Pumps Limited, which is not consolidated on the grounds of materiality, did not trade during the year.